Anthurium schlechtendalii: Treatment methods

 For most treatments, three leaves of the plant are plucked, boiled in 2 gallons of water for 10 minutes, and used in a warm bath.

 Local healers say that the cola de faisan can be used on swollen tonsils; for this the treatment the leaves are mashed with oil, heated, and placed on the neck two times a day.
 For cramps, muscle spasms or paralysis, the affected area is covered with a blanket and placed over the steam of the boiling decoction.
 To reduce swelling and inflammation, such as swollen breasts, back pain or joint pain, the leaves are mashed and applied to the affected area.
-The poultice "will stick to the affected part and can be worn all day" [B3507; Arvigo and Balick, 1998).
+The poultice "will stick to the affected part and can be worn all day".